Clean Pavement Initiative

 What's in YOUR Parking lot?

-Sealant used to coat asphalt pavement in parking lots and driveways comes in two common varieties: coal-tar-based and asphalt-based.
-Both varieties of sealant contain polycyclic aromatic hydrocarbons (PAHs), which are a group of chemicals created by heating or burning materials that contain carbon.
-Asphalt-based sealants typically contain much lower concentrations of PAHs than coal tar-based sealants.
+Sealant used to coat asphalt pavement in parking lots and driveways comes in three common varieties: coal-tar-based (also called refined tar),asphalt-based (also called asphalt emulsion), and steam-cracked petroleum-based.
+All three varieties of sealant contain polycyclic aromatic hydrocarbons (PAHs), which are a group of chemicals created by heating or burning materials that contain carbon.
+Coal-tar-based sealant contains much higher concentrations of PAHs than the other two types.
+Asphalt-based sealants typically contain the lowest concentrations of PAHs and are therefore the focus of the Clean Pavement Initiative.
+Steam-cracked petroleum sealants are also a lower-PAH alternative to coal-tar-based sealants.

 PAHs are a potential environmental concern because some studies have shown that they can be toxic to fish, wildlife, and invertebrate species that live in streams and are the base of the food chain.